Photo by Hanna Bass

-Tyler Maloney was born in Wyckoff, New Jersey and started his training at a young age in different styles of dance including jazz, modern, contemporary, hip-hop and later ballet at the local YMCA.
+Born in Wyckoff, New Jersey, Tyler Maloney started his training at a young age in different styles of dance including jazz, modern, contemporary, hip-hop and later ballet at the local YMCA.
 At the age of 11, Maloney went to American Ballet Theatre’s Summer Intensive and was then accepted into the ABT Jacqueline Kennedy Onassis School, where he trained for the next 4 years on full scholarship.
 From 2009 to 2011 he participated in ABT’s Summer intensive and was a National Training Scholar.
 In 2011, Maloney performed the role of the Nutcracker Prince in the premiere of Alexei Ratmansky’s The Nutcracker at the Brooklyn Academy of Music.
 In 2013, he joined ABT’s Studio Company, where he was a member for two years, and was a recipient of the Northern Trust Scholarship and the Dizzy Feet Foundation Scholarship.
-Maloney joined American Ballet Theatre as an apprentice in December 2015 and became a member of the corps de ballet in April 2016.
-His repertory includes a leading role in Serenade after Plato’s Symposium and a role in The Brahms-Haydn Variations as well as roles in all of the full-length ballets.
+Maloney joined the main Company as an apprentice in December 2015 and became a member of the corps de ballet in April 2016.
+His repertory includes a leading role in Serenade after Plato’s Symposium and Souvenir d’un Lieu Cher by Alexei Ratmansky and featured roles in The Brahms-Haydn Variations by Twyla Tharp and Songs of Bukovina by Alexei Ratmansky.